-We select the test set containing 64 road segments and visualize the ranking results of different methods in Fig. \ref{Fig.7}.
-The actual top-20 important road segments are highlighted with bolded blue lines in Fig. \ref{Fig.7}(a), and bolded red lines in Fig. \ref{Fig.7}(b)-(f) represent the top-20 important road segments that can be correctly identified by five methods (DC, BC, PageRank, RankNet, MGL2Rank).
-The presence of more bolded red lines indicates better accuracy in ranking results.
-Our observations are as follows: (1) The performances of degree centrality, betweenness centrality and PageRank on ranking are relatively poor, and these centrality-based metrics may not necessarily be high for the actual important road segments; (2) RankNet can identify more top-20 important road segments compared to traditional methods.
-However, its limited feature mining capability weakens its performance; (3) Among all the methods, MGL2Rank can identify the highest number of important road segments, with 14 out of the top-20 being accurately identified.
-This observation suggests that the embedding method based on multi-graph fusion can effectively capture the location-based dependencies and the attributes associations among road segments, leading to better ranking performance.
+We selected a test set containing 64 road segments and visualized the ranking results of the different methods, as shown in Fig. \ref{Fig.7}.
+The actual top-20 important road segments are highlighted with bold blue lines in Fig. \ref{Fig.7}(a).
+The bold red lines in Figs. \ref{Fig.7}(b)-(f) indicate the top-20 important road segments that can be correctly identified by the five methods (DC, BC, PageRank, RankNet, and MGL2Rank).
+The bold red lines indicate more accurate ranking results.
+Our observations are as follows: (1) The ranking performances of degree centrality, betweenness centrality, and PageRank are relatively poor.
+This means that centrality-based metrics may not necessarily be high for actual important road segments.
+(2) RankNet can identify more top-20 important road segments compared with the traditional methods.
+However, its limited feature mining capability decreases its performance.
+(3) Among all the methods, MGL2Rank could identify the highest number of important road segments, with 14 out of the top-20 being accurately identified.
+This suggests that the embedding method based on multi-graph fusion can effectively capture location-based dependencies and attribute associations between road segments, thereby yielding a better ranking performance.